govex/open-data-portal-requirements/README.md

 ### Roles
 The following roles are used throughout this document to approximate to whom each requirement is relevant.
 They are not intended to reflect a permission system, which might be implemented by a technology solution.

-* A **customer** is anyone who visits the portal to find, and access, and use data.
+* A **consumer** is anyone who visits the portal to find, and access, and use data.
 * Typically, a **publisher** is a government employee who is responsible for publishing or updating data and other content on the portal.
 * Typically, an **administrator** is a government employee who manages the technical and configuration options of the portal, such as visual themes, metadata requirements, etc.

-Generally, a publisher can do anything a customer can do, and an administrator can do anything a publisher can do.
+Generally, a publisher can do anything a consumer can do, and an administrator can do anything a publisher can do.

 ## Data Catalog Features
 A data catalog is a listing of available data, with each catalog entry corresponding to one or more data resources.
 It usually includes high-level information for each dataset, such as Title, Description, Release Date, Category(-ies), and Keyword(s).

-### Customers
+### Consumers
 * must be able to search for datasets by one or more terms contained in dataset metadata
 * must be able to browse or explore data by category
 * must be able to download the catalog in a machine-readable format compatible with the [common core metadata schema](https://project-open-data.cio.gov/v1.1/metadata-resources/) from a well-known address (typically /data.json)